annausata/PetProject_SQL/README.md

 2. Expand crypto adoption by offering incentives for using it, particularly for younger demographics.
 3. Improve digital payment experiences for older customers, as they show high engagement with credit cards and PayPal.

-## 2️⃣ Purchase Trends Over Time and Seasonality
+### 2️⃣ *Purchase Trends Over Time and Seasonality*
 **Question**: How do purchase volume and total spending fluctuate throughout the year, and what seasonal trends can be observed?

 *1. Analyze purchase behavior across different months to identify peak sales periods.
 2. Determine the most profitable and most customer-active months for each product category.
 3. Identify patterns in customer demand and revenue generation, linking them to possible seasonal trends.*

-### 🔶 Extracting Month and Grouping Data
+#### 🔶 Extracting Month and Grouping Data
-First, we extract the month from the purchase date and group the data by product_category and month.
-We calculate two key metrics:
+First, I extract the month from the purchase date and group the data by product_category and month.
+I calculate two key metrics:
 1. Total revenue (sum of purchase amounts).
 2. Number of unique customers who made purchases.
 ```